Daniel Bryan Will Be Forced To Undergo Medical Testing After Every Match

 Daniel Bryan will be under a microscope, but he’s been given the green light to wrestle and he didn’t waste any time on SmackDown Live this week.
 He brawled with Kevin Owens and Sami Zayn before being taken out of the arena on a stretcher.
 The injury angle could lead to Bryan’s involvement in a big tag team match with Shane McMahon, Owens, and Zayn at WrestleMania 34, but it’s possible that WWE officials may not allow Bryan to wrestle a full match so quickly after being cleared.

-WrestlingNews.co is reporting that Daniel Bryan has been training over the past two years and there have been other rumors about him help Brie Bella train in their backyard.
+WrestlingNews is reporting that Daniel Bryan has been training over the past two years and there have been other rumors about him helping Brie Bella train in their backyard.
 That also explains why he looked so great on SmackDown Live and didn’t have any ring rust.
 WWE officials will be more likely to book him for a match on the grandest stage of them all if the powers that be set the huge tag team match for the event.